juanroldan1989/platform/README.md

 This repository is built on top of all achievements made within [gitops-manifests-repo](https://github.com/juanroldan1989/gitops-manifests-repo).

-Also, [gitops-manifests-repo](https://github.com/juanroldan1989/gitops-manifests-repo) presents certains limitations.

-This [platform](https://github.com/juanroldan1989/platform) repository is built to tackle those limitations:
+This [platform](https://github.com/juanroldan1989/platform) repository is built to expand those achievements and make them more scalable:

-- Deploy **different versions** of the **a K8S application** across **different environments/clusters.**

-- Define a way to persist **which K8S applications are provisioned on each environment**.
-Facilitating disaster recovery strategies.

-- The usage of **ArgoCD ApplicationSet** can be really useful when dealing with **1 K8S app deployed across different environments/clusters** (e.g.: `DEV/TEST/PROD` clusters).

--- At the same time, this approach requires for a **specific "management" cluster** to be up and running
+- This repository is meant to define a **"management" cluster** to be up and running

--- Within this "mangement" cluster, `ArgoCD` is provisioned and takes care of **detecting** changes to manifests, selecting **the right cluster** and provisioning/updating the **correct K8S application.**
+- Within this "mangement" cluster, `ArgoCD` (or other tools, please advise) is provisioned and takes care of **detecting** changes to `platform/manifests`, selecting **the right cluster** and provisioning/updating the **correct K8S application.**

--- Now, this leads to the question: how should I provision this "management" cluster in the first place? under which folder/environment structure?
+- Now, this leads to one question: how should I provision this "management" cluster in the first place? under which folder/environment structure? k3ds could be a solution for this.

--- Also, how should I provision resources a `sample-app` might need? (e.g.: `postgres` database, `redis` cache, `S3` bucket, etc.) in a secure, automated and scalable way, considering running hundreds of applications.

 ## Introduction

-This [platform](https://github.com/juanroldan1989/platform) repository represents the central control plane for managing Kubernetes-based application environments using GitOps principles.
+This [platform](https://github.com/juanroldan1989/platform) repository goal is to manage Kubernetes-based application environments using GitOps principles.

 This repository provides the foundational tooling and infrastructure automation to support development teams deploying to `DEV`, `TEST` and `PROD` environments.